top of page

 Louis de Conflans.

+This is a beautifully engraved wax seal stamp.
+Its well-balanced design strongly suggests a British or Italian origin.
 The supporters on this coat of arms are greyhounds.
 In heraldry, greyhounds symbolize specific qualities associated with these animals.
 Traditionally, greyhounds are admired for their loyalty.
 A greyhound is known for being a loyal companion, making it a fitting emblem for steadfastness and faithfulness.
 Nobility and Elegance is other meaning of their presence in a coat of arms.

 Sceau a cacheter en bois ancien.